Chaste/Chaste.github.io/site/content/docs/user-tutorials/RunningNodeBasedSimulations.md

 images: []
 toc: true
 ---
-This tutorial is automatically generated from [TestRunningNodeBasedSimulationsTutorial.hpp](https://github.com/Chaste/Chaste/blob/develop/cell_based/test/tutorial/TestRunningNodeBasedSimulationsTutorial.hpp) at revision [9ccbb9cb6db8](https://github.com/Chaste/Chaste/commit/9ccbb9cb6db82df6a0b826c92e756309c24e1c93).
+This tutorial is automatically generated from [TestRunningNodeBasedSimulationsTutorial.hpp](https://github.com/Chaste/Chaste/blob/develop/cell_based/test/tutorial/TestRunningNodeBasedSimulationsTutorial.hpp) at revision [a2c88fcf7c1b](https://github.com/Chaste/Chaste/commit/a2c88fcf7c1bffc543d87ac149e90bd20885c026).
 Note that the code is given in full at the bottom of the page.
 ## Examples showing how to create, run and visualize node-based simulations

 ### Introduction

 In this tutorial we show how Chaste can be used to create, run and visualize node-based simulations.
-Full details of the mechanical model can be found in Pathamathan et al "A computational study of discrete mechanical tissue models", Physical Biology.
+Full details of the mechanical model can be found in Pathamathan *et al.* "A computational study of discrete mechanical tissue models", Physical Biology.
 Vol. 6.
 No. 3.
-2009..
-DOI (10.1088/1478-3975/6/3/036001).
+2009. doi:[10.1088/1478-3975/6/3/036001](https://doi.org/10.1088/1478-3975/6/3/036001).

 ### The test

-As in previous cell-based Chaste tutorials ([Running Mesh Based Simulations](/docs/user-tutorials/runningmeshbasedsimulations)), we begin by including the necessary header files.
+As in previous cell-based Chaste tutorials ([Running Mesh Based Simulations](/docs/user-tutorials/runningmeshbasedsimulations/)), we begin by including the necessary header files.

 ```cpp
 #include <cxxtest/TestSuite.h>